Tales of the South Pacific: Structure

-Recurring Characters
+Recurring characters

 The following characters appear in more than 2 stories:

-Tony Fry (Navy): Stories 3, 5, 12 and 13.
+Tony Fry (Navy): Stories 3, 5, 12, and 13.

-Bus Adams (Navy pilot): Stories 6, 13, 14 and 15.
+Bus Adams (Navy pilot): Stories 6, 13, 14, and 15.

-Luther Billis (SeaBee): Stories 9, 12 and 14.
+Luther Billis (SeaBee): Stories 9, 12, and 14.

+Critical reception

+In 1948, the book prompted the renaming of the Pulitzer Prize for the Novel: determined to award the book, the Pulitzer Advisory Committee chose to lift their ban on short stories and expand the prize's definition to include "distinguished fiction published in book form", and renamed the prize the Pulitzer Prize for Fiction.

 Adaptations

 Musical

 The highly successful musical play South Pacific by Rodgers and Hammerstein, which opened on Broadway on April 7, 1949, was based on the stories in Tales of the South Pacific.
 In particular, the stories used were "Fo' Dolla'", about Bloody Mary, Liat, and Lieutenant Joe Cable; and "Our Heroine", about Nellie Forbush and Emile de Becque.
 Characters from other stories, such as Bill Harbison, Bus Adams, and Luther Billis, play minor or supporting roles.

 Some of the characters from the stories were merged and simplified to serve the format of the musical.
 For example, the coastwatcher in the musical is an American Marine (Lt.
 Cable) assisted by an expatriate French plantation owner (Emile de Becque).
 In Michener's short story "The Cave" the coastwatcher is an English expatriate assisted by native islanders, and is a disembodied voice on a short-wave radio identifying himself only as "The Remittance Man".
 He is never seen by the other characters in Michener's short story until a search-and-rescue party finds his head impaled on a stake.
 The character of Liat, Cable's lover in the film, is a much more sophisticated and intelligent young woman in the book, but is reduced to a childlike caricature in the movie.
 The character of Emile de Becque in Michener's short story has eight mixed-race daughters by four different women, none of whom he married, when he meets the nurse Ensign Nellie Forbush; in the musical, he has two children (one daughter and one son) by a Polynesian woman whom he had married but who had died.